 Oh, to be young and convinced a baby wasn't totally going to f*ck up your routine.
 I figured I would keep my house clean, keep the fridge stocked, and find time throughout the day to manage my various obligations and still

-Sure, there's times I get the cleaning or cooking bug, but with two kids I've accepted the fact that some things just aren't worth my time or energy.
-That's why things like Febreze and McDonalds exist.
+Sure, there are times I get the cleaning or cooking bug, but with two kids I've accepted the fact that some things just aren't worth my time or energy.
+That's why things like Febreze and McDonald’s exist.

-Your Tantrum Tolerance In your 20s: "Child of mine I promise I will give you whatever you want if you please stop crying and screaming and yelling and embarrassing me in the cereal aisle."
+Your Tantrum Tolerance Mayte Torres, Getty images In your 20s: "Child of mine, I promise I will give you whatever you want if you please stop crying and screaming and yelling and embarrassing me in the cereal aisle."

 I would've gifted my daughter a castle in the hills of Ireland if she would've just picked herself off the damn grocery store floor like I asked.
 I